-The ATDC’s position on pill testing is echoed by the Australasian Chapter of Addiction Medicine within the Royal Australasian College of Physicians, the Australian Medical Association, Family Drug Support Australia, the Ambulance Union State Council and the Australian Drug Law Reform Foundation.
+The ATDC’s position on pill testing is echoed by the Royal Australasian College of Physicians, the Royal Australian College of General Practitioners, the Australasian College for Emergency Medicine, the Rural Doctors Association of Australia, the Australian Medical Association, the Australian Nursing Midwifery Association, the National Australian Pharmacy Students’ Association, the Pharmaceutical Society of Australia, the Ambulance Union State Council, the Public Health Association of Australia, Family Drug Support Australia, and the Australian Drug Law Reform Foundation.
 At the local level, it is also supported by Tasmanian community organisations including the Youth Network of Tasmania and Community Legal Centres Tasmania.

 Tasmania has regular music festivals, including Falls Festival, Dark Mofo, and Party in the Paddock, and the ATDC is concerned that it is only a matter of time before a young Tasmanian dies, or suffers serious illness.
 Therefore, the ATDC supports the introduction of pill testing at Tasmanian music festivals and events, as a matter of urgency.

 As such, the ATDC is calling for the convening of an advisory committee of relevant stakeholders and experts to investigate options for trialling pill testing at Tasmanian music festivals and events.